edgi-govdata-archiving/web-monitoring-versionista-scraper/README.md

 - `--save-content` If set, the raw HTML of each captured version will also be saved.
 Files are written to the working directory or, if `--output` is specified, the same directory as the output file.

 - `--save-diffs` If set, the HTML of diffs between a version and its previous version will also be saved.Files are written to the working directory or, if `--output` is specified, the same directory as the output file.

+- `--group-by-site` If set, a separate output file will be generated for each site.
+Files are placed in the same directory as `--output`, so the actual filename specified in `--output` will never be created.

 ## Examples